inEXASCALE/pychop/docs/source/builtin.rst

   chopping.
 * Use the **NumPy** backend (default) for pure-CPU workloads.

-That’s it – drop the three imports into your code and you instantly get **type-preserving low-precision arithmetic** for scalars, NumPy arrays and PyTorch tensors!
+That’s it, simply drop the three imports into your code and you instantly get **type-preserving low-precision arithmetic** for scalars, NumPy arrays and PyTorch tensors!